anirudhjak06/GreenGrocery/README.md

 type http://localhost:3000/ for the frontend part.
 The another terminal will run http://localhost:5000/ for the backend part.

-The presentation and website demo of our project is available at this youtube link: https://youtu.be/1cBzuk6oSCI
+#### NOTE: The presentation and website demo of our project is available at this youtube link: https://youtu.be/1cBzuk6oSCI

 ## Group Members